Neural-Augmented Kelvinlet for Real-Time Soft Tissue Deformation Modeling: Introduction

-We propose a physics-informed neural network framework that leverages Kelvinlets \cite{goes2017kelvinlet} to improve the accuracy and physical consistency of soft tissue deformation modeling.
-As a closed-form Green’s function solution to the Navier-Cauchy equations, Kelvinlets provide an efficient and analytically tractable prior.
-In this paper, we introduce two hybrid approaches: 1) using Kelvinlets as a baseline and learning the residual (modeling error) via a neural network, and 2) incorporating Kelvinlets as a regularizer for a neural network predicting the full deformation field.
-We generated a finite element dataset of liver deformations, using a linear model without preload and a nonlinear model with gravity-induced preload.
-We demonstrate that our proposed \emph{Neural-Augmented Kelvinlet} outperforms purely data-driven models in generalization, physical realism, and learning efficiency, enabling real-time realistic modeling of soft-tissue deformations with multiple graspers.
+We introduce a physics-informed neural framework that leverages Kelvinlets \cite{goes2017kelvinlet}, i.e., the closed-form Green’s function solutions to the Navier–Cauchy equations, as an analytically tractable and computationally efficient prior.
+Kelvinlets provide a fast, low-order approximation of elastic deformation that captures the fundamental physics of linear elasticity.
+We build on this prior through two complementary hybrid strategies: (a) \emph{residual learning:} using Kelvinlets to generate a baseline displacement field and training a neural network to model the residual error; and (b) \emph{physics regularization:} incorporating Kelvinlets as a soft constraint within the learning objective of a neural network that predicts the full deformation field.
+By explicitly coupling the expressiveness of neural networks with the efficiency and physical grounding of Kelvinlets, our approach achieves improved accuracy, generalization, and physical plausibility for soft tissue deformation modeling.

+To establish a unified testbed for evaluating our approach alongside prior methods, we generated a finite element dataset of liver deformations using both a linear model without preload and a nonlinear model with gravity-induced preload.
+We show that our proposed \emph{Neural-Augmented Kelvinlet} framework surpasses purely data-driven models in generalization, physical realism, and learning efficiency, ultimately enabling real-time, high-fidelity modeling of soft tissue deformations involving multiple graspers.\\

-\textbf{Contributions.} Our work makes the following key contributions\footnote{Repository available at \url{https://github.com/Anon92373/Neural-Kelvinlet}.}: \begin{enumerate} \item We present a dataset of 20,800 FEM solutions for data-driven soft tissue modeling, with 10,400 linear and 10,400 nonlinear simulations.
+\textbf{Contributions.} Our key contributions are: \begin{enumerate} \item We present a dataset of 20,800 FEM solutions for data-driven soft tissue modeling, with 10,400 linear and 10,400 nonlinear simulations.
 It includes 5,000 single-grasper and 5,400 multi-grasper cases. \item We provide a GPU-accelerated Kelvinlet PyTorch implementation that enables efficient training and real-time inference, making physics-informed deformation modeling accessible for interactive applications. \item We introduce two hybrid approaches that integrate Kelvinlets into data-driven soft tissue deformation modeling and conduct extensive experiments to demonstrate their superiority over purely physics-informed and data-driven baselines across diverse neural architectures. \end{enumerate}